BlueHorizont/BlueHorizont.github.io/index.md

 ## Das ist sein Motto

-No matter what people tell you, words and ideas can change this world.
-From Dead Poets Society...
+> No matter what people tell you, words and ideas can change this world.
+> Dead Poets Society